-A single rust scab over 20mm A scratch constitutes constitutes a fail. paint removal to More than 3 rust scabs over 10mm constitute a fail. undercoat or metal.
+A single rust scab over 20mm constitutes a fail.
+More than 3 rust scabs over 10mm constitute a fail.
+A scratch constitutes paint removal to undercoat or metal.
 1.5 Ensure that the front and rear bumpers Are in good condition and are securely fixed to the vehicle.
 Badly damaged or inadequately secured front or rear bumpers.
 Visibly poor or shoddy repairs constitute a fail.
 Advice will be issued for minor damage 1.6 Examine the rubber seals to every door for damage, looseness, or absence.
 A door seal which is damaged or worn to the extent that air/water penetration may occur constitutes a fail.
 Any sharp edges arising from door seal defects constitutes a fail.
-1.7 Check that every reversing light fitted A reversing light which: by the manufacturer of the vehicle is complete, in good working order and in clean condition a) does not operate when reverse gear is selected. b) is incomplete, not in good working order or in clean condition, I.e. so damaged or deteriorated that its function is impaired. c) emits other than a steady white light when reverse gear is selected or remains on when reverse gear is deselected d) is insecure or does not provide adequate illumination to the rear of the vehicle PRES GNS - PRIVATE HIRE VEHICLES THIS S SENTED FOR INSPECTION WHERE AN RIVATE HIRE VEHICLE LICENCE IS TO INITIAL APPLICATION FOR A H METHOD OF INSPECTION REASON FOR REJECTION NOTES 2.1 Examine the company door signs affixed to the front passenger and drivers doors and Insurance stickers affixed to the rear passenger doors to ensure that they comply with the conditions attached to private hire vehicle licences.
+1.7 Check that every reversing light fitted A reversing light which: by the manufacturer of the vehicle is complete, in good working order and in clean condition a) does not operate when reverse gear is selected. b) is incomplete, not in good working order or in clean condition, I.e. so damaged or deteriorated that its function is impaired. c) emits other than a steady white light when reverse gear is selected or remains on when reverse gear is deselected d) is insecure or does not provide adequate illumination to the rear of the vehicle GNS - PRIVATE HIRE VEHICLES THIS SENTED FOR INSPECTION WHERE AN PRIVATE HIRE VEHICLE LICENCE IS TO BE MADE METHOD OF INSPECTION REASON FOR REJECTION NOTES 2.1 Examine the company door signs affixed to the front passenger and drivers doors and Insurance stickers affixed to the rear passenger doors to ensure that they comply with the conditions attached to private hire vehicle licences.
 Failure to display the name of the private hire company and/ or its telephone number, web address or e mail address in the manner prescribed in the conditions attached to private hire vehicle licences.